PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 IDs, callback wiring, direct-call order, and surrounding recovery sequences.
 Commit and push only; do not create, reopen, or update a pull request.

+## SiNet pre-add/resize result characterization checkpoint

+`run_sinet_preadd_resize_recovery()` executes six fixed dictionary-returning children in order: two residual affine repairs, Concat/Resize affine repair, dual-Resize repair, tail-Concat repair, and Softmax-mask residual repair.
+The last four receive the live LayoutState. `run_recovery_invocations()` already returns all six dictionaries, while the phase runner and local helper discard the tuple.

+The helper is the middle callback of both retained SiNet terminal-layout tuples and also has exactly three zero-argument direct calls.
+Those direct calls occur after the terminal dequant bridge, after `_very_late_sinet_layout_recovery_results`, and after final static-shape reconciliation.

+A strict expected-failure contract selects `_terminal_sinet_preadd_resize_results`, `_very_late_sinet_preadd_resize_results`, and `_post_cleanup_sinet_preadd_resize_results` as the three direct retention targets.
+It fixes the ordered `Tuple[Dict[str, int], ...]`, six pass IDs, arguments and LayoutState keywords, callback identity, direct-call count, and all three boundary pairs.

+At implementation, transparently return the existing tuple through the phase runner and local helper, then replace only the three raw direct expressions with assignments.
+The two terminal-layout tuples will naturally retain this tuple as their middle callback result; they remain unconsumed.
+Do not change a child, callback identity, pass order, LayoutState wiring, surrounding recovery calls, dependencies, diagnostics, or TensorFlow behavior.
+Do not add a result consumer or guard.

+Characterization validation completed sequentially under `uv`:

+- SiNet pre-add/resize and terminal-layout orchestration, remaining context composition, indexed-convergence and Singleton boundaries, architecture, and pass-efficiency coverage: `350 passed, 1 xfailed in 17.83s`

+The sole strict expected failure is the intentionally unimplemented six-result propagation contract.
+Implement only that contract, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Earlier Split/Conv/Concat bridge result retention implementation checkpoint

 The terminal-QKV call now retains